actuallymentor/hi-pew/README.md

 <img height="50px" alt="sass" src="http://i.imgur.com/O9ikKdz.png" />

-THis repo sets up a development environment where you can hapily edit your .pug, .scss and .js files while your development server automatically updates when you save.
+This repo sets up a development environment where you can happily edit your .pug, .scss and .js files while your development server automatically updates when you save.

 Workflow: